tguens/understand-predict-winner.github.io/resultsa.md

 One might note how there is a grand portion of those coefficients that are statistically equal from zero.

-To continue down this path, we decided to statistically quantify if those coefficients were different fron zero with a classic t-test.
+To continue down this path, we decided to statistically quantify if those coefficients were different from zero with a classic t-test.
 This statistical testing was done on only the "Swing distict" class coefficients because we wanted to focus on which parameters explain the uncertainty in those districts.
 Which   Please see below the results.
 ![im9](pictures/Results_meta_model.png)

 ## Main Conclusions/Interesting Findings of our Research